A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments

 \section{Introduction}

-\IEEEPARstart{A}{ERIAL} robots, as a branch of mobile robots, are gaining more and more attention thanks to the development of unmanned aerial vehicle (UAV) technology in recent years.
-The ability to fly gives it many advantages that traditional ground-based robots do not have, allowing it to be rapidly deployed into high altitudes, wreckage and debris, and other remote and hazardous areas.
+\IEEEPARstart{T}{he} increasing prominence of aerial robots in the realm of mobile robotics is propelled by recent advancements in unmanned aerial vehicle (UAV) technology.
+The inherent capability of flight provides advantages not present in conventional ground-based robotic platforms, facilitating rapid deployment in elevated terrains, post-catastrophe environments, and other distant and hazardous locations.
+Beyond passive sensing, researchers actively explore the potential of UAVs for environmental interaction.
+The amalgamation of a manipulator or end-effector with a robotic arm, coupled with the inherent aerial maneuverability of a UAV platform, leads to the conceptualization and realization of Unmanned Aerial Manipulators (UAMs).

-Not content with just using aerial robots to passively sense, researchers also seek their ability to interact with the environment.
-Combining the manoeuvrability of a manipulator or an end-effector with robotic arm with the dexterity of a UAV leads to the design and development of Unmanned Aerial Manipulators (UAMs).
-They have been studied for applications in industrial pipeline inspection in \cite{8435987}, cleaning wind turbine blades \cite{aerones}, and torsion work such as screwing bolts, replacing light bulbs, and harvesting of crops \cite{7759258}.
-UAMs express potential applications in post-disaster response.
-The evolution and current trends of UAMs are reviewed in \cite{ollero2021past}.
-Moreover, in \cite{ruggiero2018aerial}, a review of design techniques is proposed, while the authors of \cite{meng2020survey} present a survey on the mechanics, modelling, and control architectures of UAMs.
+UAMs have undergone scrutiny for various applications, including industrial pipeline inspection \cite{8435987}, wind turbine blade cleaning \cite{aerones}, and tasks involving torsion, such as screwing bolts, replacing light bulbs, and crop harvesting\cite{7759258}.
+The versatility of UAMs extends to potential applications in post-disaster response scenarios.
+A comprehensive assessment of the evolution and prevailing trends in UAMs is available in \cite{ollero2021past}.
+Furthermore, \cite{ruggiero2018aerial} proposes a review of design techniques, while the authors of \cite{meng2020survey} present a survey covering mechanics, modeling, and control architectures pertinent to UAMs.